yangbo/sketch-code/README.md

 ## Setup
 ### Prerequisites

-- Python 3 (not compatible with python 2)
+- Python 3.5 (not compatible with python 2)
 - pip
+- Tensorflow-gpu with Anaconda

 ### Install dependencies